panzer-kampf/Chrono-CLI/README.md

 so now you don't have to worry about the zip file

-to start the program just run ./.VIZ
+to start the program just make sure the .VIZ file and .ADMIN file have the proper permissions. then just run the .VIZ file!

 make sure to post bugs in issues!